Roy-Rubin/STDL-Project/STDL_Project_v2/README.md

 - Deep learning computer vision algorithms are introduced to analyze the biopsy image.
 - When combined with the gene expression levels matrix, a trained model is produced that learns the connection between a matrix entry and its relevant image.
 - The goal is, to be able to produce a close-as-posibble approximation to real gene expression levels, using the biopsy image alone.
-- Experiments performed:
 - Given a fraction of a biopsy image - Perform a prediction of a single gene's expression level

-    - Given a fraction of a biopsy image - Perform a prediction of K chosen genes expression levels
-    - Given a fraction of a biopsy image - Perform a prediction of all of the genes expression levels
-        - Performed with dimensionality reduction technique: `non-negative matrix factorization (NMF)`
-        - Performed with dimensionality reduction technique: `autoencoder deep neural network (AE)`
+> `NOTE`: this is the second version of the project. in this version:
+>> only a single gene is predicted.
+>> a new wrapping class helps organize functionality: `STDLObject`
+>> some file names have changed

 ## Contents-of-the-repository

+> File: `STDLclass.py`. contains the new `STDLObject` class that assists in organizing every functionality necessary for training and testing

-> File: `loadAndPreProcess.py`. contains all functions to load data, create custom datasets, and perform pre processing actions
+> File: `projectLoadAndPreProcess.py`. contains all functions to load data, create custom datasets, and perform pre processing actions

-> File: `executionModule.py`. contains all functions required for training, testing, and performing experiments
+> File: `projectTrainAndPredict.py`. contains all functions required for training, testing, predicting, and performing experiments

-> File: `deepNetworkArchitechture.py`. contains a few basic deep learning architechtures used in the project. others more complex architectures will be imported from `torchvision`.
+> File: `projectModels.py`. contains a few basic deep learning architechtures used in the project. others more complex architectures will be imported from `torchvision`

 > File: `projectUtilities.py`. contains assisting functions for information printing and experimentation

-> File: `STDL_notebook.ipynb`. contains the script that will run  the entire project's workflow on a jupyter notebook

 > File: `environment.yml`. contains the conda instalation instructions for the project

-> File: `main.py`. contains the script that will run the entire project's workflow as a python script
+> File: `main.py`. contains a usage example for the STDL class object

 ## Requirements